Air Corporate

 Companies with only offshore profits pay no profits tax.
 Whether a company qualifies for offshore status is determined by the IRD based on where profit-generating activities actually take place.
 See our corporate tax guide for the full offshore exemption rules.

-What is taxable and what is exempt
+What is taxable and what is not

 Taxable income